Matey-Nikolov/_dev_api/README.md

 # ✨ Features
 - Customers dashboard - general overview of all your customers with their number of machines and their respective alarms.
-- Register client - register new clients.
+- Access setup - register new client.
 - Logout - exit from your account.

 *All the Features described below are for a specific client and accordingly what rights we have the following information.*